luttje/videobrew/docs/serving-video-apps.md

-# Serving your video app yourself
+# 🔌 Serving your video app yourself

-You can have Videobrew take care of serving your video app for you or serve it yourself.
+Videobrew needs to access your video app to preview and render it.
+In the [🚀 Quickstart](../README.md#quickstart) we let Videobrew serve our video app for us.
+But you can also serve your video app yourself.

-If your served video app is running at `http://localhost:8080` then you can preview and render your video app by running these respective commands:
+Serve your video app at `http://localhost:8080` and then preview and render it by running these respective commands:

 ```bash
 $ videobrew preview http://localhost:8080